liz-and/Anderson-Capstone-Project/Data/README.txt

-Moose_Tree_Data.csv --> has data on each tree that was surveyed.
+Updated_Moose_Tree_Data.csv --> has data on each tree that was surveyed.

 Columns are:
 - plot = the unique plot identification number